akka/akka/akka-docs/src/main/paradox/scala/project/migration-guide-2.4.x-2.5.x.md

 Note that the stored @ref:[Remembering Entities](../cluster-sharding.md#cluster-sharding-remembering) data with `persistence` mode cannot be migrated to the `data` mode.
 Such entities must be started again in some other way when using `ddata` mode.

+Rolling upgrades from clusters that already used the (then-experimental) `ddata` mode are not supported.

 ### Cluster Sharding remember entities